SeaOfNodes/Simple/chapter10/README.md

 We make use of following operations on the lattice.

 * The `meet` operation takes two types and computes the greatest lower bound type.
+While not generally true, in Simple this approximates to creating a union (ORing) of its input types.
   * Example, meet of `*S1` and `*S2` results in `*void`.
   * Meet of `*S1` and struct `Null` results in `*S1?`
   * Meet of `*void` and `Null` results in `*$BOT?`; bear in mind that `*void` is a synonym for `*$BOT`.
   * Meet of `1` and `2` results in `Int Bot`.
   * Meet of `#1` and `#2` results in `MEM#BOT`.
 * The `join` operation takes two types and computes the least upper bound type.
+While not generally true, in Simple this approximates to creating an intersection (ANDing) of its input types.
   * Example, join of `*S1` and `*S2` results in `*$TOP`.
   * Join of `1` and `2` results in `Int Top`.
   * Join of `*void` and `Null` results in `*$TOP`.